There are many reasons why you might require a UK visitor visa to come to the UK, from seeing the sights to seeing friends or family.

 Applicants must ensure they comply with the regulations and evidence their eligibility through the visa application process.

-To apply for the UK visitor visa, you will need to complete the online application form and provide supporting documents to evidence your status as a genuine visitor.
+To apply for the UK visitor visa, you will need to be outside the UK.
+You complete the online application form and provide supporting documents to evidence your status as a genuine visitor.
+You will be required to attend an appointment at a visa appointment centre in your country of residence, where you will be interviewed about your application and your biometric information will be taken.

 As part of your visa application you will need to prove to the caseworker that you will not be staying for more than 6 months and that you have enough money to maintain yourself (and any dependants travelling with you) during your time in the UK and to fund your return travel.